agentsea/r1-computer-use/README.md

 # r1-computer-use
-Applying the ideas of Deepseek R1 to computer use
+An extension of [Open R1](https://github.com/huggingface/open-r1) to conmputer use.